rombrew/phobia/doc/InputAnalogKnob.md

 	(pmc) reg ap.knob_range_BRK1 <V>

 Choose what parameter you want to control.
 You can choose any of the registers available for writing.
-By default the current control is selected as a percentage of maximal current.
-There is a variable `pm.i_setpoint_current_pc`.
+By default the `pm.s_setpoint_speed_knob` register is selected that mapped on current or speed percentage depending on control loop enabled.

 	(pmc) reg ap.knob_reg_ID <reg>

 Note that setting the control variable does not enable appropriate control loop automatically.
-You may need to enable appropriate control mode explicitly.
+You can select control loop if you need.

 	(pmc) reg pm.config_LU_DRIVE 0